Written by

 Why your MacBook Pro won't boot from internal hard drive

-In most cases, Mac hard drive not booting can be caused by one or more of these, such as problems with the computer's PRAM, corrupted startup disk directory or file system, damaged or deleted Mac OS files, and disk or computer hardware issues, or the disk SMART status of your hard disk reading Failing.
-Sometimes, you find no startup disk on Mac and won't turn on.
+In most cases, Mac hard drive not booting can be caused by one or more of these reasons, such as problems with the computer's PRAM, corrupted startup disk directory or file system, damaged or deleted Mac OS files, and disk or computer hardware issues, or the disk SMART status of your hard disk reading Failing.
+Sometimes, you find no startup disk on Mac, and it won't turn on.

 If you are fortunate enough that the MacBook won't turn on but you can see the loading bar or any startup screens, you are going to fix the boot problems in the following ways.